2factorauth/twofactorauth/CONTRIBUTING.md

 ```

 - `recovery`
-  The recovery field can be used to link to acccount recovery documentation about what to do
+  The recovery field can be used to link to account recovery documentation about what to do
   if you lose access to your 2FA method.

 ```JSON